canardleteer/semver-tool/README.md

 examples.
 If you're wondering why you may sometimes get different results than these, it's once again, helpful to read the `--help`.

+The result additionally includes a flag called `potentially_ambiguous`, which can be used to identify potentially ambiguous Semantic Versions (any "order" is valid).

 - Versions, must have `MAJOR`, `MINOR`, `PATCH` components under `u64::MAX`.

 #### `sort` with CLI arguments